 Approximately 25 percent of acute care hospitals are designated critical-access hospitals.
 Because of this designation and the areas in which they are located, CAHs frequently have less access to funding, employ fewer physicians, and lack care specialists compared to other acute care hospitals.
 Additionally, due to the limitations of their critical-access status, CAHs are less likely than other acute care hospitals to have an on-site intensive care unit (ICU), offer cardiac catheterization, and have sufficient (if any) designated surgical facilities.

-Less than one-third of CAHs reported being part of a hospital network, further reducing the care options available to their patients.
+Only half of those CAHs reported being part of a hospital network, further reducing the care options available to their patients.
 In addition, the mortality rate at critical-access hospitals is higher than at small rural hospitals not designated as critical-access.
 This is likely attributed to a combination of factors including limited access to capital, lower physician and specialist employment, and patient demographics.

-Rural health clinics, unlike CAHs, primarily rely on PAs and NPs to provide medical care for Medicare and Medicaid patients, and are reimbursed regardless of whether they operate under a full-time physician.
+Rural health clinics, unlike CAHs, primarily rely on physician assistants (PAs) and nurse practitioners (NPs) to provide medical care for Medicare and Medicaid patients, and are reimbursed regardless of whether they operate under a full-time physician.
 RHCs receive enhanced Medicare and Medicaid reimbursement rates, and encourage the utilization of mid-level providers.
-However, they may be subject to reimbursement caps per patient visit, which can lead to very strict budgeting measures, and they are not required to offer inpatient services.
+However, they may be subject to reimbursement caps per patient visit—which can lead to very strict budgeting measures—and they are not required to offer inpatient services.
 Additionally, RHCs cannot operate in an area with more than 50,000 residents.

 CAH’s do not have a limit on how many residents they can serve in their area, so long as they meet the geographical requirements.
 But this does not mean they face fewer financial difficulties.
-According to Definitive Healthcare’s database, 444 CAHs—approximately one-third—reported a debt-to-equity ratio of 0.5 or above, with an average rate of 2.39.
+According to Definitive Healthcare’s database, of the 1,100 critical access hospitals reporting in 2018, nearly 450 of them claimed a debt-to-equity ratio of 0.5 or above, with an average rate of 1.59—a change from the average rate of 2.39 reported by CAHs two years ago.
+While this change represents an improvement in hospital financials, critical access facilities still have a long road ahead.

 For many people living in rural communities, CAHs are the only reasonable option for medical care.
 In an emergency, patients may not be able to drive 35 miles or more to the next closest facility.
 People often cannot afford the cost of transportation or to take time off work to travel so far away for preventative care or treatment.
 Even veterans, who disproportionately live in rural regions, cannot access VA hospitals and other care facilities, and instead rely on local hospitals—which are often designated critical-access.